kellertobias/calendar-sync/README.md

 - Tagging in Event Notes for safe sync even from multiple computers
 - Diagnostics logs (levels), filter and export (JSON/Text)
 - Scheduler with configurable interval; manual Sync Now
+- Sending tasks that are due within the sync time interval to a webhook URL
 - Run at Login toggle

 ## Running on multiple computers